 Standard Practice for Measurement of Thickness of Applied Coating Powders to Predict Cured Thickness the coating powder.
-This practice is intended to the supplement manufacturers instructions for the operation of the gauges and is not intended to replace them.
-It includes definitions of key terms, reference documents. the significance and use of the practice, and the advantages and limitations of the instruments.
+This practice is intended to supplement the manufacturers instructions for the operation of the gauges and is not intended to replace them.
+It includes definitions of key terms, reference documents, the significance and use of the practice, and the advantages and limitations of the instruments.

 This practice describes the thickness measurement of dry coating powders applied to a variety of substrates.
-Use of some of these procedures may require repair of
+Use of some of these procedures may require repair of are provided measuring coating powder thickness:

-Three procedures are provided for measuring dry coating powder thickness:
+Three procedures for dry